gt-c/Simple-Discord.js-Command-Handler/README.md

 - `time` A number represing the amount of milliseconds to wait before ending the prompt from time.
 Defaults to `180000` or 3 minutes.
 Set this to 0 or `Infinity` for no time limit.
 - `messages` The amount of messages to accept before resolving the promise.
 Defaults to `1`.
 - `attempts` The amount of times the user is able to fail the filter before having the prompt cancelled.
 Defaults to `10`.
 You can set this to `0` or `Infinity` for infinite attempts permitted.
+- `channel` The channel to send the prompt to.
+Defaults to `this.message.channel`.

 Note: Setting the `time` option to Infinity is strongly disadvised, as it can cause confusion for the user, and may also cause the promise to never be [garbage collected](https://blog.codeship.com/understanding-garbage-collection-in-node-js/) if the prompt is never fulfilled.